-Communicate a zero tolerance for drinking on the job or after stop-service time.
+Communicate a zero tolerance for drinking or consuming cannabis on the job or after stop-service time.

 One of the most common charges laid by AGCO inspectors is for staff drinking after stop-service time.

-Protect yourself and your establishment by prohibiting drinking on the job or after work and let staff know that it is cause for immediate dismissal.
+Protect yourself and your establishment by prohibiting drinking or consuming cannabis on the job or after work and let staff know that it is cause for immediate dismissal.

 There are lots of good reasons to discourage staff drinking:

 If staff are intoxicated on the job, their judgment will likely be impaired, causing them to make poor decisions, creating possible health and safety hazards that could have a negative impact on your liquor licence.
 Drinking outside of designated hours of operation is a violation of the Liquor Licence Act (LLA).

 Communicate on-going safe alcohol service reminders.